← All States

 Pennsylvania Truck Idling Law

 Pennsylvania bars diesel trucks over 10,000 pounds in commerce from idling more than 5 minutes in any 60-minute period (Act 124 of 2008, 35 P.S.
 Ch.
 23B).
 There is no cold-weather sleeper-berth break anymore; that exemption expired in 2010, so plan on an APU, which can run without limit.
-The fine is $150 to $300.
-Philadelphia is stricter at 2 minutes.
+The fine is $150 to $300, and DEP can separately assess civil penalties up to $1,000 per day.
+Philadelphia is stricter at 2 minutes for heavy diesels under Air Management Regulation IX.
+Note the idle-reduction weight allowance is 400 pounds, not 550.

 Statewide lawYes